WebAssembly/component-model/design/mvp/Async.md

 ### Nondeterminism

-Given the general goal of supporting concurrency, Component Model async necessarily introduces a degree of nondeterminism.
-Async concurrency is however [cooperative], meaning that nondeterministic behavior can only be observed at well-defined points in the program.
-This contrasts with non-cooperative [multithreading] in which nondeterminism can be observed at every core wasm instruction.
+Component Model concurrency support necessarily introduces a degree of nondeterminism.
+However, until Core WebAssembly adds [shared-everything-threads], Component Model concurrency is [cooperative], which means that nondeterministic behavior can only be observed at well-defined points in the program.
+Once [shared-everything-threads] is added, WebAssembly's full [weak memory model] will be observable, but only within components that use the new `shared` attribute on functions.

-One inherent source of potential nondeterminism that is independent of async is the behavior of host-defined import and export calls.
-Async extends this host-dependent nondeterminism to the behavior of the `read` and `write` built-ins called on `stream`s and `future`s that have been passed to and from the host via host-defined import and export calls.
+One inherent source of potential nondeterminism that is independent of the Component Model is the behavior of host-defined import and export calls.
+Component Model concurrency extends this host-dependent nondeterminism to the behavior of the `read` and `write` built-ins called on `stream`s and `future`s that have been passed to and from the host.
 However, just as with import and export calls, it is possible for a host to define a deterministic ordering of `stream` and `future` `read` and `write` behavior such that overall component execution is deterministic.

 In addition to the inherent host-dependent nondeterminism, the Component Model adds several internal sources of nondeterministic behavior that are described next.
-However, each of these sources of nondeterminism can be removed by a host implementing the WebAssembly [Determinsic Profile], maintaining the ability for a host to provide spec-defined deterministic component execution for components even when they use async.
+However, each of these sources of nondeterminism can be removed by a host implementing the WebAssembly [Deterministic Profile], maintaining the ability for a host to provide spec-defined deterministic component execution for components.

 The following sources of nondeterminism arise via internal built-in operations defined by the Component Model: